-WaterNow Alliance is a forum for local water leaders who want to champion sustainable, affordable and climate resilient water strategies.
+WaterNow Alliance is a network of local water leaders advancing sustainable, affordable, equitable, and climate resilient water strategies in their communities.

 WaterNow is a catalyst for change, and an architect for solutions.
 We identify and overcome barriers and provide tools and resources for our members to build local support for policies and programs that advance sustainable water management.
 We provide a forum for collaborative action, and a network for local leaders to learn from each other.
 We help communities make tangible progress on the ground to bring sustainable water management approaches to scale.